taylorrees/MAM/readme.md

 and allow all students in attendance to swipe in using their student ID cards.
 When swiped the student number from the card would be stored for access by the lecturer at a later date.

+## Requirements

+For this mobile attendance monitoring system to function correctly, a request must be made to the API with the correct authentication permissions.